-From the opening moment of Andrew Dosunmu’s magnificent new film, ”Mother of George” (we’ve talked about the film before here and here), the viewer is immediately transported into a dream space – one of deep indigos, radiant golds, and vibrant reds.
+From the opening moment of Andrew Dosunmu’s magnificent new film, “Mother of George,” the viewer is immediately transported into a dream space – one of deep indigos, radiant golds, and vibrant reds.
 Dosunmu and his cinematographer, Bradford Young, are masters of aesthetics.
-And unlike Dosunmu’s previous film, Restless City (reviewed here by Neelika), which was mostly stylish and beautifully filmed, he uses Darci Picoult’s script to craft an engaging story with deeply developed characters.
+And unlike Dosunmu’s previous film, Restless City, which was mostly stylish and beautifully filmed, he uses Darci Picoult’s script to craft an engaging story with deeply developed characters.
 Indeed, Andrew Dosunmu readily admits that he made Restless City because he was frustrated and searching for a way to raise awareness and money to produce “Mother of George.”

 Mother of George tells the story of Adenike (the brilliant and stunning Danai Gurira–better known as Michonne from The Walking Dead) who is brought to Brooklyn from Nigeria by Ayodele (Isaach de Bankolé) to get married.
 The couple is very much in love, but as time passes and Adenike still does not become pregnant, the pressure begins to mount on her to do something about it.
 The story is all about the lengths she is willing to go for the person she loves.